 The Marshall School of Business & the School of Cinematic Arts

-Business Cinematic Arts (BCA) program offers students a unique opportunity to complete a Bachelor of Science in Business Administration with an emphasis in Cinematic Arts.
+The John H. Mitchell Business of Cinematic Arts Program (BCA) offers students a unique opportunity to complete a Bachelor of Science in Business Administration with an emphasis in Cinematic Arts.
 Students will take interdiscipliary coursework from both the USC Marshall School of Business and the School of Cinematic Arts.
 Internship courses allow students to work directly with renowned companies and gain real-world experience.
 The BCA program provides students with specialized expertise that will distinguish them as competitive 21st-century leaders and professionals in both the business and cinema industries.

 IF YOU ARE INTERESTED IN...